 National oil companies (NOCs) are navigating uncharted waters.
 Pemex, Mexico’s state oil enterprise, is far from the cash cow it once was.
 Companies in new oil producers such as Ghana and Uganda are reexamining their strategies in the face of future market uncertainties.
 Even Saudi Aramco has seen profits tumble and scaled back investment plans.
 The world’s essential move toward greener energy places these companies in evermore challenging positions.

-Discussants at this event—the first in discussion series National Oil Companies and Climate Change convened by International Institute for Sustainable Development (IISD) and NRGI—will spell out the major challenges now facing NOCs, their governments and international climate initiatives.
-Participants will explore implications of companies’ choices around which projects to pursue—and how to manage them sustainably—on national economies and international climate goals.
+Discussants at this event—the first in discussion series National Oil Companies and Climate Change convened by International Institute for Sustainable Development (IISD) and NRGI—spelled out the major challenges now facing NOCs, their governments and international climate initiatives.
+Participants explored implications of companies’ choices around which projects to pursue—and how to manage them sustainably—on national economies and international climate goals.

 - Patrick Heller, advisor, NRGI

 - Peter Muliisa, chief legal and corporate affairs officer, Uganda National Oil Company

 - Greg Muttitt, senior policy advisor, IISD

 - Juan Manuel Rojas Payán, vice president of corporate strategy and business development, Ecopetrol.